- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 But in late winter, you can actually experience a bit of spring come early in Hartford.
 In mid-March, the Elizabeth Park Conservancy hosts a Spring Greenhouse Show where you can walk through beautiful, vibrant flowers.
 It’s a great respite from the cold and an exciting look into what spring will soon bring in spades!

 Don’t Miss in Hartford: Bushnell Park, and it’s 1914 carousel (but note, the carousel is closed in February/March)

 North Conway is a place that could be considered the best of both worlds.
 It appeals to outdoor enthusiasts and non-explorers alike.
-There are classic New England shops (including an old-fashioned general store) and other places to stay warm and cozy, but endless winter sports and activities are all within easy reach.
-Snowmobiling, snowboarding, snowshoeing, snow tubing: everything is available.
+There are classic New England shops (including Zeb’s old-fashioned general store) and other places to stay warm and cozy in the cute downtown strip.

 Don’t Miss in North Conway: Dog sledding at Muddy Paws

 Travel tip: Don’t miss the Ice Castles in nearby North Woodstock.
 These frozen structures create an incredible wonderland during the winter in New Hampshire.
 A must see!
 While opening dates are weather-dependent, you can almost always find them open if visiting New England in January.

 Looking for a bit of New England snow without having to head far into northern New England?
 Then the Nashoba Valley might be right for your next weekend trip.

 This is a super easy drive from Boston and other points south.
 The Nashoba Valley Ski Area is located in Westford, MA and offers 17 trails, lifts, and lessons.
 For non-skiers, there’s also a huge snow-tubing area.
 This is always fun for kids and adults alike, and there are many other family-oriented activities (check out Animal Adventures rescue center!) making this one of my favorite places for New England winter getaways with the fam.